 Renewable Energy Organization

-One of those solar panel systems is at the Bunker Interpretive Center.
-This project was done by a 2003–04 Sr. Design team.
+Calvin currently has two solar panels on campus.
+One is at the Bunker Interpretive Center.
+This project was done by a 2003–04 Senior Design team.
 This team received a grant from the state of Michigan for their work on the solar panel.
-For more information on this source of energy, visit http://solar.calvin.edu or Senior Design 03–04, Team 5.
+For more information on this source of energy, visit solar.calvin.edu or Senior Design Team 5 (03–04).

-In the 2002–03 school year, the “Just Add Sunlight" Sr. Design team worked on placing a solar panel on the roof of Calvin’s Science Building.
+In the 2002–03 school year, the “Just Add Sunlight” Senior Design team worked on placing a solar panel on the roof of Calvin’s Science Building.
 This team also received a grant from the state of Michigan for their work.